SeabookChen/seabookchen.net/_drafts/why.md

 ---
 layout: post
-title: "Why you shouldn't start learning Selenium using Google’s products?"
+title: "Why you shouldn't start learning Selenium using Google's products?"
-description: "Why people shouldn't start learning Selenium using Google’s applications like Gmail, Google Drive, Google Maps etc."
+description: "Why people shouldn't start learning Selenium using Google's applications like Gmail, Google Maps etc."
 categories: [articles, popular]
 tags: [selenium-webdriver]
 alias: [/2014/07/17/]
 utilities: highlight, show-hidden
 ---
-Whenever I see questions on StackOverflow about the problems in automating Google's products (Google search, Gmail, Google maps, Youtube, etc.) using Selenium, the first thing pops up in my head would be - do those OPs work for Google?
+Whenever I see questions on StackOverflow about UI automation against Google's products (especially Gmail, Google maps, Youtube, etc.), the first thing pops up in my head would be - do those OPs work for Google?
 I guess not.
 Then why are there so many people interested in automating Google's applications from UI?

 My wild guess is that this mainly includes two situations:

-- People who start off learning Selenium and has decided to automate Google search as a starting point.
+- Someone who starts off learning Selenium and has decided to automate Google search as a starting point.
-  Since Google search has a reasonably clean and simple UI, they have the reason to believe that Google must be the best site to learn Selenium.
+  Since Google homepage has a reasonably clean and simple UI, people have the reason to believe that Google must be the best site to learn Selenium.
   After playing with "Google Search" scenario, they might continue to try out automating Gmail or Youtube.
-- People who need to access Google services like Gmail, Google maps as part of their job, which can be either testing projects or applications involving browser automation.
+- Someone who needs to access Google services like Gmail, Google maps as part of the job, which can be either testing projects or applications involving browser automation.

 Well, for whatever the reason is, people should rarely need to automated Google's products from UI level.